 Your email list and contact records are some of your most valuable business assets as they contain everything your contacts have told you about themselves since day one.
-Using that information to segment and personalize your communication with your list shows your leads and customers that you’ve been paying attention and care about them as individuals.
+Email segmentation allows you to use that information to show your leads and customers that you’ve been paying attention and care about them as individuals.

-However, after switching to ONTRAPORT, he gained the capability to hyper-target his contacts based on information and answers that he collected from them using Smart Forms with custom data fields.
-Luke proposed the question “What is your biggest challenge right now?” to his web page visitors and then provided three answers in a drop down menu from which his contacts could select.
+However, after switching to Ontraport, he gained the capability to hyper-target his contacts based on information and answers that he collected from them using smart forms with custom data fields.
+Luke proposed the question, “What is your biggest challenge right now?” to his web page visitors and then provided three options to choose from in a dropdown menu.
 Once they submitted the form, he was able to segment his list based on their individual responses to that question.

-This allowed him to instantly identify each contact’s biggest pain point, challenge or interest so that he could follow up with targeted email content to help solve their problems more effectively.
-Through one of his segmented lead nurture campaigns, Luke now gets an average email open rate of 43% and click-through rate of 20%, almost double his previous average.
+This allowed him to identify each contact’s biggest pain point, challenge or interest so that he could follow up with targeted email content to help solve their problems more effectively.
+Through one of his segmented lead nurture campaigns, Luke now gets an average email open rate of 43% and click-through rate of 20% — almost double his previous average.

-Before you can confidently segment your leads and customers into targeted interest groups, you have to collect a baseline of information about them.
+Before you can confidently use email segmentation to segment your leads and customers into targeted interest groups, you have to collect a baseline of data about them – name, email and some personal data such as what challenges they’re facing or what their interests are – and, in a database CRM, this information is stored in a contact record.
 The most effective way to collect this information is via the form on your opt-in page for your free value offer or your product offerings.

-This landing page has two jobs: to convince your prospects that your business offers the solution to their challenges/interests/desires and to host the form that will collect their contact information to be stored in your CRM.
-In a database CRM, a contact record is where all the personal and up-to-date information you have about a contact is located.
+This opt-in page has two jobs: to convince your prospects that your business offers the solution to their challenges/interests/desires and to host the form that will collect their contact information to be stored in your CRM.

-Most likely, the questions and solutions you are offering will differ from Luke’s.
-You can add as many questions/problems as you would like.
+Most likely, the questions and solutions you offer will differ from Luke’s.
+You can add as many questions/problems as you would like; although, it’s important to keep in mind that asking for more information than you need can be off-putting to contacts.
 Just make sure that you align people’s problems (or interests or challenges) to the solutions/products that you offer.

 Personalize Their Experience With Your Brand

-Once your leads have opted in on your page and answered the questions on your form, you can not only deliver the item they opted in for, but you can also continually market to them with content and offers relevant to the challenge/problem/interest they selected.
+Once your leads have opted in on your page and answered the questions on your form, you can deliver the item they opted in for and continually market to them with content and offers relevant to the challenge/problem/interest they selected.

 This is where the personalization really comes in.
 For each solution you provide, you will create content that specifically addresses the concerns that your contacts have.
-Fortunately, routing all these contacts to the correct content is done automatically through a campaign — specifically through conditional elements.
+Routing all these contacts to the correct content is done automatically through a campaign — specifically through conditional elements.

-Here’s how it works: In ONTRAPORT, once contacts have met the campaign trigger you select — in this case the trigger would be visiting your landing page — they are pulled onto your campaign map.
-Their next milestone is achieving your Goal, which is the action of submitting the Smart Form embedded on that landing page.
-Once that form is submitted, your contacts are then seamlessly routed onto different paths based on their answers provided in the form.
+Here’s how it works in Ontraport: Once contacts have met the campaign trigger you select — in this case, the trigger would be visiting your landing page — they are pulled onto your campaign map.
+Their next milestone is achieving your goal, which is the action of submitting the smart form embedded on that landing page.
+Once that form is submitted, your contacts are seamlessly routed onto different paths based on their answers.

 Track Your Performance

-Once your contacts have received their individualized content, the campaign doesn’t have to stop there — you can further automate your follow-up with them and track how your segmented email campaign is performing.
+The campaign doesn’t have to stop once your contacts have received their individualized content — you can further automate your follow-up and track how your email segmentation segmented campaign is performing.

-Along your segmentation campaign, you can assign Tags, which are labels that you attach to all contacts who reach a certain point in your campaign.
-This will allow you to easily identify them later and add them to Groups.
-Groups are dynamic and criteria-based collections of contacts that automatically update when a contact qualifies to be a member or no longer meets the criteria.
-You can perform Group actions such as send an email, subscribe to a different campaign, send an SMS, or whatever you’d like.
-In ONTRAPORT, you can even actively test which of your email subject lines or content types are performing the best by split testing the emails you send out.
-Simply choose what percentage of contacts get each variation of the email through weighted split tests.
-Then, track the open rate, click-through rate, and unsubscribe rate performance of those emails either through Goals on your campaigns or directly in the Messages Collection.
+Throughout your segmentation campaign, you can assign tags, which are labels that you attach to all contacts who reach a certain point in your campaign.
+This will allow you to easily identify them later and add them to groups.
+Groups are dynamic, criteria-based collections of contacts that automatically update when a contact qualifies to be a member or no longer meets the criteria.
+You can perform Group actions such as sending an email, subscribing to a different campaign, sending an SMS, and more.

 The more relevant you can get with your email messages and other marketing outreach, the more likely you are to connect with leads and customers in ways that make them stick around for the long-term.